 CV & Contact

-LM:+43-87 Blood Moonrise, Material Gallery and Studios, Milwaukee, 2015 Photo: Michael Lagerman
+LM:+43-87 Blood Moonrise, Material Gallery and Studios, Milwaukee Photo: Michael Lagerman

 Artist Statement:

-Lake Michigan unifies the stories, defining the region geographically and emotionally.
-Among the largest bodies of freshwater in the world, maritime trade founded these cities.
-Lake Michigan is a proscenium, a constant companion, and a living entity that sustains life.
-In 2013 I began an ongoing study of Lake Michigan’s seascape observed from Milwaukee’s GPS coordinates, LM: +43-87.
-Documenting the Lake’s mutability, fixed and constantly changing, the archive contains approximately 50,000 photographs.
+Lake Michigan defines the region emotionally.
+Among the largest bodies of freshwater in the world, Lake Michigan is a constant companion and a living entity that sustains us.
+In 2013 I began an ongoing study of Lake Michigan’s seascape observed from Milwaukee’s GPS coordinates 'LM: +43-87'.
+Documenting the Lake’s profound mutability, fixed and ever changing, the archive 'LM: +43-87' currently contains approximately 100,000 photographs.

 Bio:

-Thomas received a BFA from the University of Minnesota, Minneapolis.
+Thomas Hellstrom received a BFA from the University of Minnesota, Minneapolis.
 After he relocated to New York where, for 20 years, he maintained a studio in the Chelsea gallery district.
 Thomas’ work has been included in numerous exhibitions, notably: Randy Alexander Gallery, Chicago, Hiromi Yoshi Gallery, Tokyo and Zach Feuer Gallery, NY garnering the attention of The New York Times, reFRESH (UK) and Camera Austria.

 SOLO EXHIBITIONS: